Vijayakanth: 2010 to 2015: Later projects

 In 2010, Vijayakanth acted and directed the film, Virudhagiri, a remake of the French film Taken.
 After a hiatus of five years, he made a cameo appearance in his son Shanmuga Pandian's first film Sagaptham in 2015.
 In November 2015, he started acting in Arun Ponnambalam's Thamizhan Endru Sol, alongside his son.
 The film was later suspended due to Vijayakanth's political commitments and his deteriorating health.
 In 2022, director Vijay Milton attempted to rope in Vijayakanth in a short role for his film Mazhai Pidikatha Manithan alongside Vijay Antony.
 The film later went ahead without Vijayakanth due to his health issues.
 In a film career spanning more than 30 years, he acted in 154 movies.

 Political career

+On 14 September 2005, Vijayakanth announced the formation of Desiya Murpokku Dravida Kazhagam (DMDK), a regional political party at Madurai.
+In the 2006 Tamil Nadu state assembly election, only Vijayakanth won, but the party had a 8.4% vote share and registered votes higher than the winning margins of candidates in 63 constituencies.
+The party contested without an alliance in the 2009 Indian general elections and secured about 10.28% of the votes in Tamil Nadu.